 Bowhunter of the Year Award – This is BOW’s most prestigious award.
 It is given on a nomination basis to members who are most deserving.
-A panel of five judges evaluates each nomination based on the score sheet to determine each year’s winner.
-The deadline for nominations is February 15, 2019.
+Panels of five judges evaluate each nomination based on the score sheet to determine each year’s winner.
+The next deadline for nominations is February 15, 2019.
 Click HERE for the nomination form.

 Previous recipients of the Bowhunter of the Year Award:

 2017 Keith Dana, Rock Springs